 and improvements, new construction projects, and purchases of supplies

-and services.
-Salaries for civilian contracted personnel working at
+Salaries for civilian contracted personnel working at McCoy also are

-land permit agreements, school district impact aid, etc.) and $12.2
+land permit agreements and school district impact aid, etc.) and $13.46

 million Soldier discretionary spending in local communities.